-Opening times Monday - Saturday (closed on Thursdays) OPEN 8am - 4pm Sunday OPEN 8am - 12pm Bank Holidays CLOSED
+Opening times Monday to Saturday (closed all day Thursdays) OPEN 8am - 4pm Sunday OPEN 8am - 12pm Bank Holidays CLOSED

 Items accepted for recycling